john-wood-usu/BIOL3070-Wood/JOHNWOOD_UPDATED_TEMPLATE-Warm-up-mosquitoes.md

 Areas with higher blood meal counts of house finches will have more positive test results for West Nile Virus.

-*Fill in here… Turn the hypothesis into a testable prediction (e.g., Locations with mosquito blood meals from house finches will also have higher numbers of WNV-positive mosquito pools).*

 # METHODS